 Our news partners at The Denver Post reported back in June on a series of property acquisitions near Burnham Yard by groups purportedly linked to the NFL franchise that fueled speculation of a potential move to the area on the southwestern outskirts of downtown.

-Adding fuel to those rumors was Denver Mayor Mike Johnston’s clear message to Denver7 chief investigator Tony Kovaleski about a potential move of the Broncos outside of Denver: “Over my dead body.”
+Adding fuel to those rumors was Denver Mayor Mike Johnston’s no-holds-barred response to Denver7 chief investigator Tony Kovaleski about a potential move of the Broncos outside of Denver: “It'll be over my dead body that the Denver Broncos leave Denver."

-“[The Broncos] are a critical cultural institution of this city and this state, and we think they belong in Denver,” he said.
+“[The Broncos] are a critical cultural institution of this city and this state, and we think they belong in Denver,” he said at the time.
 “I've been working for years with the ownership group there at the Broncos.
 I think they are great people who are committed to the city long term, and I think they want the same things that we want.
 So I'm very optimistic we'll get to a good outcome.”

 The City and County of Denver plans to spend $140 million on road infrastructure improvements near Burnham Yard if voters approve the Vibrant Denver bond package this fall.
 City officials said the infrastructure repairs are long overdue, but Patrick Riley, the Vibrant Denver bond program manager, acknowledged to city council members last week that the Broncos could be a factor.